 Dr. West-Bruce is interested in research and interventions aimed at supporting healthy and supportive aging in place strategies for older adults.
 She is also interested in occupational access based on factors such as race, socioeconomic status and location.
 She aims to continue research involving justice-involved individuals and advocating to transform the current justice system.
 Finally, Dr. West-Bruce is interested in diversity, equity and inclusion initiatives particularly as it relates to occupational therapy education and practice spaces.

-Dr. West-Bruce is the course master for Professional Identity and Practice I and provides course support for Theoretical Foundations, Case-Based Learning, Professional Identity and Practice II, Enabling Community Living, and Leading Change.
+Dr. West-Bruce is the course master for Professional Identity and Practice I and II and provides course support for Theoretical Foundations, Applied Teaching Strategies and Leading Change.

 2018: Doctorate in Occupational Therapy, Saint Louis University